debezium/debezium-connector-vitess/README.md

 The entire history of the moved table will be replicated to another connector if the later is replicating from the target keyspace.

-## Vitess Resharding
+## Vitess Reshard

-This is not fully supported.
-You will get an error `Only 1 shard gtid per vgtid is allowed` from the connector who listens to the source shard `-`.

-A few reasons why it is not supported yet:

-- The current design of the connector's offset management supports only 1 shard_gtid at moment.
-The connector that listens to the `-` shard will receive VGTID event that contains multiple `shard_gtids` when resharding.
-- Upon connector restart, we need to subscribe to a vgtid with multiple `shard_gtids`, this way, we can start from where we left off from the entire keyspace.

-One manual way to support Vitess Reshard:
+Vitess's `Reshard` operation copies data from the source shards into the target shards, then remove the source shards.

+### Recommended way
+The vitess-connector automatically supports Reshard if it subscribes to all shards in the keyspace.
+No data lose, nor data duplication will happen during the reshard operation.
+After the `SwitchWrites` of the Reshard and before deleting the source shards, make sure that the connector is not down and the offset topic has the new VGTID from the target shards.
+Otherwise, if the source shards are already deleted, VStream will throw an error when reading from the old VGTID from the source shards.

+### Manual way
+When subscribing to individual shard, we need to do the following manual steps for reshard.

 - Create 1 new connector per target shards, e.g. `commerce/-80` and `commerce/80-`.
 It is ok to run the new connector even before resharding.
 - Because they're new connectors, new topics will be created.
-- The source shard's connector `-` will keep sending events of all shards to old topics.
+- The source shard's connector `-` will keep sending events of all shards to old topics, until the source shard is removed.

 ## Contributing